 The basic enemies are quite straight forward, use the Strong Form to shockwave the water blobs into nothingness and punch the fire rocks until they explode (after you’ve run away).
 But the vines… OMG, the vines!
 These appear on water-based levels and they are a bastard to deal with.
 If you’re in any clay body and they touch you as they flail about, Skully will be forcefully removed from the body and sent flying, often straight into the water.
 These made the platforming a lot more stressful and frustrating – they’re also the reason I gave up on collecting everything, as they kept killing me before I could save the game and update the things I’d found.

 Then we get to the bosses.
-I don’t want to spoil things with these as you should experience them for yourself, but all you need to remember is that Skully is usually the only thing which can hurt them.
+I don’t want to spoil things with these as you should experience them for yourself, but all you need to remember is that Skully is usually the only thing that can hurt them.
 I spent a long time trying to figure out how to kill Brent, the wind deity, until I realised I had to use an ability I had unlocked about an hour earlier and get Skully to damage him, rather than trying to punch back the projectiles as you do in Zelda games!

 Some of the boss fights were a case of trial and error, with me dying countless times in each, but they offered some variety by introducing new challenges and obstacles within arena-like situations.
 However, I will say that I actually found the bosses to be easier than some of the levels – especially that rising lava level as that had me almost throwing my controller and giving up on the game.

 The one actual disappointment I had with Skully was the ‘cutscenes’, not the frustrating and rage-inducing platforming.
 All of them are played out as still images that move slightly (so the characters will move independently of themselves as 2D images in front of a background).
 Don’t get me wrong, they all looked very nice and the quality of them was really good, but why are they still images and not actual in-game cutscenes?